CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ###for
 The key `for` is a property of a [loop](#/docs#loop).

+The loop can iterate through a [list](#/docs#iterating-through-a-list) or a [map](#/docs#iterating-through-a-map).

+The [iterative task](#/docs#iterative-task) will run once for each element in the list or key in the map.

+####Iterating through a list
-It is mapped to an iteration variable followed by `in` followed by a list, an expression that evaluates to a list, or a comma delimited string.
+When iterating through a list, the `for` key is mapped to an iteration variable followed by `in` followed by a list, an expression that evaluates to a list, or a comma delimited string.

-The [iterative task](#/docs#iterative-task) will run once for each element in the list or comma delimited string.
-Each time the iteration variable will be given the value of the next item in the list or comma delimited string.

 **Example - loop that iterates through the values in a list**